BeltStack

 Key factors when evaluating project management tools

 Project management software helps you keep projects, tasks, and deadlines organized so work actually ships on time.
 This page is for freelancers, small businesses, agencies, startups and remote teams.
-Use the best project management software roundup for a curated shortlist, the comparison hub for head-to-head matchups, and the scenario links below to jump into specific use cases.
+Use the best project management software roundup for a curated shortlist, the comparison hub for head-to-head matchups, the project management best-for hub to browse every use case, and the scenario links below to jump into specific use cases.

 • Team type and work style — Freelancers and tiny teams can often work from a simple board; agencies and product teams usually need multiple projects, assignees, and timelines.
 Match the tool to how many people touch a project and how structured you want work to be.